Shigeru Suzuki: Biography

 Before being invited to join Happy End in 1969, Suzuki was in a band called Skye (スカイ) with his high school classmates Tatsuo Hayashi and Ray Ohara (Sadistic Mika Band).
 Happy End produced three albums, Happy End (1970), Kazemachi Roman (1971) and Happy End (1973), before officially disbanding on New Year's Eve 1972.
 Suzuki and Haruomi Hosono then formed Caramel Mama (キャラメル・ママ) with Hayashi, Masataka Matsutoya and Hiroshi Sato in 1973.
 They changed their name to Tin Pan Alley (ティン・パン・アレー) a year later.

 Suzuki released his first solo album, Band Wagon which was recorded in Los Angeles with musicians from notable acts such as Little Feat, Santana and Sly and the Family Stone, in 1975.
 To tour the record, he formed the band Huckleback (ハックルバック) with Sato, bassist Akihiro Tanaka and drummer Toshiaki Hayashi.
 The group played around 10 shows, before disbanding on November 16, 1975.

 Suzuki, Hosono and Hayashi reformed Tin Pan Alley, dropping the "Alley" from the name, for an album in 2000.

 On February 17, 2009, Suzuki was arrested by the Tokyo Wangan Police Station for violating the Cannabis Control Law.
 He received a six month prison sentence suspended for three years on March 17.

 To celebrate his 40th anniversary as a solo artist, Suzuki teamed up with Ino Hidefumi for two concerts on April 3 and 4, 2015.
 They performed twice each day and were backed by Hayashi and Hama Okamoto.

-Suzuki supported Yumi Matsutoya at the 69th NHK Kōhaku Uta Gassen at the end of 2018.
-When Ohara invited Suzuki and Tatsuo Hayashi to record with Shirō Sano in 2019, the three decided to reunite their high school band Skye.
-Adding Matsutoya to the line-up, they released the album Kindan no Kajitsu with Sano in September 2019.
+Suzuki supported Matsutoya's wife Yumi at the 69th NHK Kōhaku Uta Gassen at the end of 2018.
+When Ohara invited Suzuki and Tatsuo Hayashi to record with Shiro Sano in 2019, the three decided to reunite their high school band Skye.
+Adding Matsutoya to the line-up, they released the album Kindan no Kajitsu with Sano on September 25, 2019.
 In 2020, Fender released Suzuki's signature model guitar, the "Shigeru Suzuki '62 Stratocaster Journeyman Relic".
 In June, he released the song "Mada Yume no Tochū" (まだ夢の途中) with Chu Kosaka under the name Shige-Chu (茂 忠).
-Skye's self-titled first album was released in October 2021.
+Skye's self-titled first album was released on October 27, 2021.
+Album, their second album with Sano, was released on July 5, 2023.
+Skye's second album, Collage, was released on July 24, 2024.